-In her caption, Ty briefly explains what happened and declares that she’s suing the passenger, who by the way is a woman claiming to be a doctor.
+Ty briefly explains what happened and declares that she’s suing the passenger, who by the way is a woman claiming to be a doctor.

 “I’m doing this for my fellow cabin crew.
 Hope this serves as a lesson to fight for what is right, and hopefully it won’t happen again.

 I’m not a crew who always argue with passengers.
 But since I’m the lead cabin crew, I’m already involved in this incident and I am responsible for the rest of my crew.
 I don’t want to elaborate what happened.
 But the bottom line is, a flight attendant’s main priority is your safety and not to carry or lift your bags.
 What hurts me the most is just because of that simple bag that you couldn’t stow properly, you said to us,